 We write on our activity board each day to tell you what we have been doing.
 A member of staff will be able to give you a brief run-down of your child’s day at nursery and share their achievements with you, no matter how small.
 Every child has a learning journal to detail their progress which is sent home termly for review.
-We also send out a weekly newsletter which gives you the latest nursery news.
+We also send out a fortnightly newsletter to all families by email which gives you the latest nursery news.

 We understand that sometimes parents are unavoidably delayed, please let us know as soon as possible to avoid unnecessary concerns.
 If you are regularly late, we will have to make an additional charge to cover staff costs.

 Please take a look at our fees page for further information on the fees payable.
-If you have any queries we will discuss fully.
+If you have any queries, please contact us.

 We are very happy to accommodate a request for extra sessions if we have the places available and are within our ratios.
 Please speak to a member of staff for availability.

 Yes, we accept all childcare vouchers from employer schemes.
 Check with your employer if they offer childcare vouchers.
 For Tax free childcare please visit the HMRC website for more details.
-For more options you can visit www.childcarechoices.gov.uk.
+For more options and detailed information on eligibility, you can visit www.childcarechoices.gov.uk.